 Cableways are closed across the region.
 That means longer hiking ascents and descents.
 That also means that some hikes are not possible because there’s simply not enough time in the day.

-Here are some hikes you can do in late October (weather depending), that don’t require any cableways.
-Note: most huts along these routes will be closed.
+Here are some hikes you can do in late October (weather depending) that don’t require any cableways.
+Note: most mountain huts and alpine pasture huts along these routes will be closed.